avinashsp93/competitive-coding-solutions/HackerRank/ProjectEuler/Docs.md

 \section{ 25.
 N-digit Fibonacci number }

+Task is to find the first Fibonacci number whose length is N.

+This technique requires the knowledge of memoization, if we can memoize efficiently, this can be solved.

+We calculate all the Fibonacci number in an order, check its length, if the length of the current fibo number is greater than previous fibo number then store in a dictionary the length as key and the Fibonacci number’s occurrence number as the value.

+Ex: If 12th Fibonacci number is the first Fibonacci number to have 3 digits Then fibo_dict[3] = 12.

+Python can handle really long integer addition so carry out this process till you have dict[5000] = 23922 or somewhere.

+The next steps are to just access the value whose key is user input, can be written in a single line.

 \section{ 26.
 Reciprocal cycles }
 \section{ 27.
 Quadratic primes }
 \section{ 28.
 Number spiral diagonals }